trinitysc/jekyll-blog/_ministries/women.md

----
+een---
 layout: ministry
 title: Women's Ministry
 banner:
 order: 6
 ---

-As well as our womens’s fellowship groups, we also have a variety of events tailored for women.
+As well as our Women on Wednesday fellowship group, we have a variety of events tailored for women.

-There are annual weekends away, conferences, afternoon teas, book clubs, and more.
+There is an annual weekend away, an annual women's conference, as well as occasional afternoon teas and book clubs.